 Drawing data from 64 sources, the 2021 Release includes seven years of data from 2013 to 2020.
 The Index is the most comprehensive look at states' preparedness to date.
 It is also the first national index that looks at the nation’s health security by collectively measuring the preparedness of the states.
 States face varying threats, apply preparedness principles in locally relevant ways, and have unique interdependencies.
 The display of results on the Index website takes into account both preparedness and model complexities.

-The overall preparedness level in Maryland stands at 7.5 for 2016.
+The overall preparedness level in Maryland stands at 7.3 for 2020.
 The national average is 6.8.

-Maryland’s preparedness level reached 7.5 out of 10 in 2016, a 2.7% increase from 2013.
+Maryland’s overall health security level reached 7.3 out of 10 in 2020, a 9.0% increase from 2013.

-Maryland’s largest improvement occurred in the Community Planning & Engagement domain, which increased by 12.5% between 2013-16.
+Maryland’s largest improvement occurred in the Community Planning & Engagement domain, which increased by 27.1% between 2013-20.

-The state’s highest preparedness level in 2016 occurred in the domain of Incident & Information Management with a value of 9.3.
+The state’s highest health security level in 2020 occurred in the domain of Health Security Surveillance with a value of 9.3.

 The state’s lowest health security level in 2020 occurred in Health Care Delivery with a value of 5.0.